 Applying a sealant is a fairly easy process and can be done by either yourself or a professional.
 The sealant will need to be reapplied every few years, but it’s well worth it to keep your colored concrete looking like new.

-Sealing Stamped Patios can Protect it From Staining and Fading
+Sealing Stamped Patios can Protect them From Staining and Fading

 Sealing colored concrete is a process that is often overlooked, but it can protect it from staining and fading.
 If you have a patio or pool deck that is made of decorative concrete, you will want to make sure that you seal it every 2 to 3 years or so.
 This will help to keep it looking new and prevent any staining or fading from occurring.